AndreWeiner/machine-learning-applied-to-cfd/README.md

 Another possible categorization is to distinguish the type of machine learning algorithm, e.g.

 - **supervised learning:** the algorithm creates a mapping between given features and labels, e.g., between the shape of a truck and the drag force acting on it
-- **unsupervised learning:** the algorithm finds labels in the data, e.g., if two particles *p1* and *p2* are represented by some points on their surface (there is only a list of points, but it is not known to which particle they belong), the algorithm will figure out for each point weather it belongs to *p1* or *p2*
+- **unsupervised learning:** the algorithm finds labels in the data, e.g., if two particles *p1* and *p2* are represented by some points on their surface (there is only a list of points, but it is not known to which particle they belong), the algorithm will figure out for each point whether it belongs to *p1* or *p2*
 - **reinforcement learning:** an agent acting in an environment tries to maximize a (cumulative) reward, e.g., an agent setting the solution control of a simulation tries to finish the simulation as quickly as possible, thereby learning to find optimized solution controls for a given set-up (*agent*: some program modifying the solver settings; *environment*: the solver reacting on the changes in the settings; *reward*: the inverse of the time required to complete one iteration)

 ## Dependencies<a id="dependencies"></a>